 Silicone lubes are great for slip-and-slide activities such as water play.

 And for those wishing to forego having to switch lubes for a change in scenery (ie., going from the bedroom to the hot tub), a silicone lube is in order.
 I mean, who wants to have to interrupt the festivities to add more lube?
 Talk about a mood killer!

 For those wishing to bring toys into the arena, water-based lubricants are typically the lube of choice, though you could also go with a silicone-based lubricant as long as the toys aren’t also made out of silicone.
 (Using silicone on silicone can reduce the lifespan of certain toys.)

 Masturbation Lube: What Works Best For Solo Play?

 Self-pleasure.
 Masturbation.
 We sometimes forget that sex doesn’t have to be a team sport.
 And yes — there is a lube for that.
-Water based, silicone based, oil based.
+Water-based, silicone-based, oil-based.
 Liquids and gels.
 Whatever floats your boat.

-Fact of the matter is, lubrication isn’t just for when you can’t get as wet as you’d like.
+The fact of the matter is, lubrication isn’t just for when you can’t get as wet as you’d like.
 In fact, lubrication can and should be used as an enhancer.
 Whether it’s with toys, partner play, settings outside of the bedroom, or for daily use as a vaginal moisturizer in women who suffer from vaginal dryness.